 ASK QUESTIONS!

 Your coach is looking forward to and counting on you asking questions!
 Questions tell us as coaches, how you are taking action.
 They also tell us what is important to you. a good coach is listening to not only the questions itself but what types of questions you are asking.
 A great thing to do is to write all your questions down as you think of them.
-Save them for when you have a call or meeting with your shutterstock_270802139coach.
+Save them for when you have a call or meeting with your coach.
 Respect their time and your ability to act on things by not asking things one at a time unless that is what you agreed upon at the start.

 The best coaching conversations I have had are when we have a list of things to review.
 Set yourself up an agenda for every meeting with your coach.
 This will by far give you the best return form you coach.
 For example, maybe list out topics or know that with every interaction you will cover, what worked well for you, what was a challenge, what did you learn and where are you to your goal.
 Then cover questions and discuss new actions based on where you are and where you want to be.